-- (B) Based on weighted-average basic common share data for the corresponding year. - (C) The tax character of distributions is determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP.
-For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (D) During the years ended March 31, 2024, 2023, and 2020, the accretive effect is the result of issuing common shares at a price above the then current NAV per share.
+(B) Based on weighted-average basic common share data for the corresponding year.

+- (C) The tax character of distributions is determined based on taxable income calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP.
+For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 - Distributions to Common Stockholders. - (D) During the years ended March 31, 2024, 2023, and 2020, the accretive effect is the result of issuing common shares at a price above the then current NAV per share.
 During the year ended March 31, 2018, 2016, and 2015, the net dilutive effect is the result of issuing common shares at a price below the then current NAV per share. - (E) Represents the impact of the different share amounts (weighted-average basic common shares outstanding for the corresponding year and actual common shares outstanding at the end of the year) in the Per Common Share Data calculations and rounding impacts. - (F) Total investment return equals the change in the market value of our common stock from the beginning of the year, taking into account dividends reinvested in accordance with the terms of our dividend reinvestment plan.
 Total return does not take into account distributions that may be characterized as a return of capital.
-For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (G) Calculated using the average balance of net assets at the end of each month of the reporting year. - (H) Represents the aggregate liquidation preference of our mandatorily redeemable preferred stock. - Ratio of net expenses to average net assets is computed using total expenses, net of any non-contractual, unconditional, and irrevocable credits of fees from the Adviser.
+For further information on the estimated character of our distributions to common stockholders, including changes in estimates, as applicable, refer to Note 9 Distributions to Common Stockholders. - (G) Calculated using the average balance of net assets at the end of each month of the reporting year.
+(H) Represents the average to liquidation preferance of our mondatorily redeemable preferand stack. - (H) Represents the aggregate liquidation preference of our mandatorily redeemable preferred stock.
+(I) Ratio of not expenses to guerrage net assets is computed using total expenses net of any non-computed using total expenses. - (1) Ratio of net expenses to average net assets is computed using total expenses, net of any non-contractual, unconditional, and irrevocable credits of fees from the Adviser.
 Had we not received any non-contractual, unconditional, and irrevocable credits of fees from the Adviser, the ratio of expenses to average net assets would have been 17.38%, 12.58%, 16.72%, 13.33%, 9.12%, 16.45%, 14.11%, 13.46%, 14.50%, and 12.90% for the fiscal years ended March 31, 2024, 2023, 2022, 2021, 2018, 2017, 2016, and 2015, respectively.

-Had we included Virginia state taxes incurred on the deemed distributions of retained capital gains for the fiscal year ended March 31, 2020 and 2019, the ratio of net expenses to average net - Had we included Virginia state taxes incurred on the deemed distributions of retained capital gains for the fiscal year ended March 31, 2020 and 2019, the ratio of net expenses to average n assets would have been 6.89% and 14.07%, respectively. - Had we not received any non-contractual, unconditional, and irrevocable credits of fees from the Adviser, the ratio of net investment income (loss) to average net assets would have been 1.53%, 5.66%, 0.31%, 2.16%, 6.20%, (1.22%), 3.66%, 4.19%, 3.94%, and 5.26% for the fiscal years ended March 31, 2024, 2023, 2022, 2021, 2020, 2019, 2018, 2017, 2016, and 2015, respectively.
+Had we included Virginia state taxes incurred on the deemed distributions of retained capital gains for the fiscal year ended March 31, 2020 and 2019, the ratio of net expenses to average net - Had we included Virginia state taxes incurred on the deemed distributions of retained capital gains for the fiscal year ended March 31, 2020 and 2019, the ratio of net expenses to average net assets would have been 6.89% and 14.07%, respectively. - (J) Had we not received any non-contractual, unconditional, and irrevocable credits of fees from the Adviser, the ratio of net investment income (loss) to average net assets would have been 1.53%, 5.66%, 0.31%, 2.16%, 6.20%, (1.22%), 3.66%, 4.19%, 3.94%, and 5.26% for the fiscal years ended March 31, 2024, 2023, 2022, 2021, 2020, 2019, 2018, 2017, 2016, and 2015, respectively.